 Chicserve is a pretty WordPress theme that uses soft pastels and fonts to create a very comfortable first impression.
 A first impression strengthened by a nice header image, impactful headline and confident navigation.

-This is a business website that covers all bases.
+This is a business website template that covers all bases.
 While the demo is configured for a service business, it’s easy to use how you could customize it to suit almost any use.
 Pages are well balanced, it uses lots of white space and has lots of scope for making it your own.

 Pros of Chicserve: